Watauga Reservoir - General Information

 Lake trout, a cousin of our native brook trout, are selected for stocking because they perform well in the cold, well-oxygenated habitat present.
 The best lake trout fishing takes place between Watauga Point and Butler Bridge.
-The state record lake trout that weighed 20-pounds and 1-ounce was caught from Watauga in 1994.
+The state record lake trout that weighed 22-pounds and 2-ounce was caught from Watauga in 2008.

 Walleye were initially stocked in 1954 and have been stocked consistently since 1985.
 They are abundant and grow exceptionally well.
 Seven to eight pound walleye are not uncommon.